Aakash Repeater Courses

 Answer:

-As per the given data, compound A on ozonolysis give two moles of aldehyde, having molar mass 44u.
-It indicates that the compound has an identical structure around (both sides) a double bond.
+As per the given data, compound A on ozonolysis gives two moles of aldehyde, having a molar mass of 44u.
+It indicates that the compound is symmetrical.
 So, the possible general structure of

 A =